dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Use the Conditional (Ternary) Operator
+# Use Multiple Conditional (Ternary) Operators

-The conditional operator, also called the ternary operator, can be used as a one line if-else expression.

-The syntax is a ? b : c, where a is the condition, b is the code to run when the condition returns true, and c is the code to run when the condition returns false.
+In the previous challenge, you used a single conditional operator.
+You can also chain them together to check for multiple conditions.

-The following function uses an if/else statement to check a condition:
+The following function uses if, else if, and else statements to check multiple conditions:

-function findGreater(a, b) {
+function findGreaterOrEqual(a, b) {
+if (a === b) {
+return "a and b are equal";
+}
-if(a > b) {
+else if (a > b) {
 return "a is greater";
 }
 else {
-return "b is greater or equal";
+return "b is greater";
 }
 }

-This can be re-written using the conditional operator:
+The above function can be re-written using multiple conditional operators:

-function findGreater(a, b) {
+function findGreaterOrEqual(a, b) {
+return (a === b) ? "a and b are equal"
-return a > b ? "a is greater" : "b is greater or equal";
+: (a > b) ? "a is greater"
+: "b is greater";
 }

+It is considered best practice to format multiple conditional operators such that each condition is on a separate line, as shown above.
+Using multiple conditional operators without proper indentation may make your code hard to read.
+For example:

+function findGreaterOrEqual(a, b) {
+return (a === b) ? "a and b are equal" : (a > b) ? "a is greater" : "b is greater";
+}

-Use the conditional operator in the checkEqual function to check if two numbers are equal or not.
-The function should return either the string Equal or the string Not Equal.
+In the checkSign function, use multiple conditional operators - following the recommended format used in findGreaterOrEqual - to check if a number is positive, negative or zero.
+The function should return positive, negative or zero.

 /_Tests_/

-Waiting: checkEqual should use the conditional operator
+Waiting: checkSign should use multiple conditional operators
-Waiting: checkEqual(1, 2) should return the string Not Equal
+Waiting: checkSign(10) should return the string positive.
+Note that capitalization matters
-Waiting: checkEqual(1, 1) should return the string Equal
+Waiting: checkSign(-12) should return the string negative.
+Note that capitalization matters
-Waiting: checkEqual(1, -1) should return the string Not Equal
+Waiting: checkSign(0) should return the string zero.
+Note that capitalization matters